SimonNoe/myotube-analyzer-app/README.md

 - Updated clustering function to produce statistics in µm, not pixels
 - It is now possible to close figures used for drawing/adding points
 - Rearranged Excel file, added extra statistics
+- Added a 'back' button to thresholding
+- Fixed a bug in the 'Remove junk' function